sqlalchemy/sqlalchemy/.github/CONTRIBUTING.md

 machine generated, will be banned**.
 We are not a casino and we're not here to be part of gamification of any kind.

+See similar notes in our code of conduct.